pran-7-5/eco_style/README.md

 Court reforms
 ________________________________________________
 Banning the jury system in courts. we have to put one judge to be responsible.
 Digital e-courts except the criminal court.
 Legal battle needs to be free and smooth, self representation.
-Simplification of case file(only digital)
+Simplification of case file(only digital).

 Digital election
 ________________________________________________